Lifeguard

 When they clear a beach area after a shark sighting, they usually re-open it a few hours later, but I never understood that.
 If a shark had just been there, it's obviously still in the area, no?

-Asked by Toby over 9 years ago
+Asked by Toby about 10 years ago

 Frankly, I'm not too familiar about shark protocol being from Ohio and all, but it could be something to do with a legal time limit.
 Somewhat like the law in Ohio that states that any water attraction has to remain closed for 30 minutes after a thunder/lightning strike.

-Asked by 231 over 8 years ago
+Asked by ABC almost 9 years ago

 Have you ever had to tell someone they couldn't swim because they were too fat or had a handicap that would have made them a danger to other swimmers or something?

-Asked by Hey over 9 years ago
+Asked by Hey almost 10 years ago

 Usually swimming alone wasn't a problem.
 People with disabilities that might hinder their swimming ability generally have someone with them that can help and are aware of that person's limitations.
 Slides however, do have weight limits that may or may not be enforced depending upon the lifeguard.
 In those situations in which weight was a factor, lifeguards were instructed to essentially tell the guest that they were too fat to ride without actually telling them that they were too fat to ride.